 How much does it cost?
 This depends on how you arrange your visit:

-Tour company: Viator sells packages for $55-60 USD per person, including transportation, dinner, and boat ride.
+Tour company: Get Your Guide packages (including a stop at Batu Cave) for $55-60 USD per person, including transportation, dinner, and boat ride.

 Hire private driver: About 380 MYR ($89.84 USD) for the transportation, plus dinner (we paid 60 MYR), and boat ticket (13.25 per person) = around 466.5 MYR ($110 USD) total for TWO PEOPLE.